-Dynamic Facilitation is a way of facilitating people to address and solve difficult issues, even those that seem impossible.
-Rather than asking people to find some issue they can solve, the DF'er helps people find what they really care about and then to be creative in addressing it.
-Rather than asking them to hold back their emotions, stay on the agenda, abide by guidelines, or follow a step-by-step process, the DF'er encourages people to just say what they think.
-At the same time he or she keeps them and everyone safe from judgment and reflecting on how all the comments fit together.
+Dynamic Facilitation is a way of facilitating people to address and solve difficult issues, even those that seem impossible to solve.
+The DF'er helps people address issues they really care about and then helps them to be creative in addressing them.
+Rather than asking participants to be rational, hold back their emotions, stay on the agenda, abide by guidelines, or follow a step-by-step process, the DF'er encourages people to say what they think.
+At the same time he or she keeps everyone safe from judgment by reflecting what they are saying and holding a space where all comments fit together.
 Four basic charts are used: Solutions, Concerns, Data, and Problem-statements.
-These charts hold the conversation so that comments are ultimately proven helpful and productive.
-They frame the conversation as a quest to solve the issues.
-The allow people to see and experience what they are saying, both as individuals and as a group.
+These charts help the DF'er to frame the conversation as a creative quest to solve an issue that people care about.
+This context allows people to appreciate what they and others are saying.

-Essentially, the DF'er establishes a "zone of thinking and talking" that is "choice-creating," where unanimous conclusions naturally emerge.
-The process relies on the skills of the DF'er more than the communication skills of participants.
-In this way, ordinary, untrained people can speak their minds and hearts while shifts and breakthroughs build exceptional conclusions.
-Also people come together as “We,” and build a shared story of progress.
+Using the charts the DF'er establishes a "zone of thinking and talking" that is "choice-creating," where shifts and breakthroughs are normal and where unanimous conclusions emerge.
+The process relies more on the skills and consciousness of the DF'er than on participant self-management.
+In this way, ordinary, untrained people can speak their minds and hearts yet shifts and breakthroughs build exceptional group conclusions.
+Also people come together as “We” and build a shared story of progress.

 Sometimes the shifts and breakthroughs take the form of new ideas.
-Other times they bring a new sense of what the "real problem" is, or a change of heart.
-At the end of a dynamically facilitated meeting, a fifth chart is used to capture the group conclusions, outcomes, or choices, or what we call "of courses."
+Other times they bring a new sense of what the "real problem" is, or a change of heart about other people.
+At the end of a dynamically facilitated meeting, a fifth chart is used to capture group conclusions, Outcomes, or Choices, or what we call "Of Courses."

 How is DF unique?

 See the chart comparing Dynamic Facilitation to Traditional Facilitation.